sherpa/sherpa/docs/developer/index.rst

 are now stored in the object, in the ``_orig_indep_axis`` attribute, and this is now used whenever the coordinate system is changed.
-This does increase the memory size of a `~sherpa.astro.data.DataIMG` object, and makes it harder to load in picked files created with an old Sherpa version (the code will do its best to create the necessary information but it is not guaranteed to work well in all cases).
+This does increase the memory size of a `~sherpa.astro.data.DataIMG` object, and makes it harder to load in pickled files created with an old Sherpa version (the code will do its best to create the necessary information but it is not guaranteed to work well in all cases).